russmckendrick/blog/content/posts/2021-12-28-ansible-azure-setup-new-mac/index.md

   - "ansible"
 ---

-Following on from upgrading my Macs to all M1 based ones, I get around to finally needing to use Ansible, typically I would install Python using [PyEnv](/2021/10/30/managing-python-on-macos-monterey/) and then run the following ...
+Following on from upgrading my Macs to all M1-based ones, I get around to finally needing to use Ansible; typically, I would install Python using [PyEnv](/2021/10/30/managing-python-on-macos-monterey/) and then run the following ...

 {{< terminal title="It should just work?!?!" >}}
 ``` terminfo